 Just like you wouldn’t use a sharp knife point as a screwdriver (at least, we hope you wouldn’t), you should always use the right type of guitar for the style of music that you prefer to play.
-And if you’re a metal head, that means you need to pick a true metal guitar in order to lay waste to the earth…
+And if you’re a metal head, that means you need to pick the best metal guitar in order to lay waste to the earth…

 But what features make a guitar a real metal guitar?

 To us here at KGR, it means several things.
 One, the tone has to be rich, thick, and powerful without being too muddy.
 Two, playability and fast action is a big deal in order to pull off some of those ‘speed of light’ riffs.
 And…last but not least, it has to ooze with enough metal attitude (from a visual standpoint, that is) to scare those people all the way back in the cheap seats.

 With that in mind, we’ve looked at 10 of the best metal guitars on the market today and have the low-down on what makes them potentially the right choice for your personal guitar army.

 But before we dig in, let’s take a quick look at our top picks: